 (2) A charge under sub-item (1) does not apply to the supply of water for which a more specific charge is provided in this Subdivision.

-31. Non-metropolitan residential concessional

-(1) For each kilolitre of water supplied to concessional land in the non-metropolitan area that is contained in a residential property, the charge is 259.7 cents

-(2) A charge under sub-item (1) does not apply to the supply of water for which a more specific charge is provided in this Subdivision.

-32. Strata-titled or long-term residential caravan bays
+31. Strata-titled or long-term residential caravan bays

 (1) For each kilolitre of water supplied to a strata-titled caravan bay, or a long-term residential caravan bay, in the metropolitan area, the charge is —